fanweasel21/BigData-Analyzing/README.md

-Data analyzing with Pandas at my workplace, Redtable.
+Data analyzing with Pandas at my workplace.

 Datasets will not be uploaded due to security issues.